vlayer-xyz/vlayer/book/src/features/email.md

 By inspecting and parsing the email payload elements, we can generate a claim to be used on-chain.

+> **Note:** If multiple headers share the same name (for example, two `From:` lines), we always use the last one encountered when parsing or verifying headers (i.e. headers are processed in reverse order).
+See [RFC 6376 §5.4.2](https://datatracker.ietf.org/doc/html/rfc6376#section-5.4.2) for details.

 ## Getting `.eml` Files
 Obtaining an `.eml` file can be helpful for development purposes, such as testing your own email proofs.
 Below are instructions for retrieving `.eml` files from common email clients.